htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     ``$(MASTER_<name>_BACKOFF_CEILING)`` is the daemon-specific form of
-    ``MASTER_BACKOFF_CEILING``; if this daemon-specific macro is not defined for a specific daemon, the non-daemonw-specific value will used.
+    ``MASTER_BACKOFF_CEILING``; if this daemon-specific macro is not defined for a specific daemon, the non-daemon-specific value will used.

 :macro-def:`MASTER_RECOVER_FACTOR[MASTER]`